lilevurak/vec-ai-ml-activity/README.md

 ### Prediction

 For prediction you can import the FMPredictor class from fn_mnist/predict.py.
-In it there are multiple versions of predict functions for different input, it can take ndarrays of dimenions nx28x28x1 or 2d lists of size nx784 where n is the number of images.It can also accept a single image's file path and load it using opencv.
+You can pass the model path to its constructer to load the model.
+In it there are multiple versions of predict functions for different input types, it can take ndarrays of dimenions nx28x28x1 or 2d lists of size nx784 where n is the number of images.It can also accept a single image's file path and load it using opencv.

 ## Unified API for Kafka/PubSub